redseacomputing/redseacomputing.github.io/_posts/2021-04-01-Refactoring1-3-long-method.markdown

 <br>

 >
->Keep in mind that there is no technical modification of the code during the refactoring step.
+>Hint: Keep in mind that there is no technical modification of the code during the refactoring step.
 >

 <br>